gvwilson/sensibleadventures/misc/bear-02.md

 Ogmin-sized nest under the lean-to.
 A small straw doll lay beside them.

-Prince Lormay picked up the doll.
+Prince Thokmay picked up the doll.
 "What's this?" he asked.

 The bear shifted uncomfortably.
 "I thought it would keep her quiet," she said.

 "Hm."
 Someone had pulled a few strands of straw part-way out of the head to give the doll some spiky hair.
-Prince Lormay felt tears sting his eyes again.
+Prince Thokmay felt tears sting his eyes again.
 He gently laid the doll back by the blankets.

 He sat down cross-legged and laid some biscuits out on his